 The DLM alternate assessment offers a variety of accessibility supports, which can be selected in a student's PNP Profile on Educator Portal.
 The Accessibility Manual describes a six-step process for evaluating and choosing appropriate supports for each student.
-Go to the section Six Steps to Customize Dynamic Learning Maps Accessibility Supports for Students in the Accessibility Manual.
+Go to the section titled Six Steps to Customize Dynamic Learning Maps Accessibility Supports for Students in the Accessibility Manual.

 Most states provide guidelines that their IEP teams are required to use when making decisions about accessibility supports for a student during testing.
-Some states provide their statespecific guidelines as an appendix in the Accessibility Manual on their DLM state website.
+Some states provide their state-specific guidelines as an appendix in the Accessibility Manual on their DLM state webpage.

 Accessibility supports in the student's PNP Profile in Educator Portal include those required to meet the student's needs in their IEP and other supports for which a student may show a preference but are not required in the IEP.
-The selected supports then become available during testing.
+Some supports become available in Student Portal after they are selected in the PNP Profile (e.g., magnification).
+Other supports selected in PNP Profile are provided outside the system (e.g., calculator).
 Test administrators should review accessibility supports with the IEP team at least once per year.

-If the original PNP Profile selections do not allow the student to fully access the content of the testlets as expected, the test administrator may adjust accessibility features listed in the PNP Profile between testlets to provide more appropriate supports.
-Go to the ACCESSIBILITY MANUAL for help in choosing and changing PNP Profile settings.
+If the original PNP Profile selections do not allow the student to fully access the content of the testlets as expected, the test administrator may adjust accessibility selections listed in the PNP Profile between testlets to provide more appropriate supports.
+Go to the ACCESSIBILITY MANUAL, in the section titled Changing PNP Profile During Testing, for help in changing PNP Profile settings.
 The assessment coordinator can provide further IEP guidance if needed.

-Procedures for choosing suitable supports and saving the PNP Profile settings in Educator Portal are in the EDUCATOR PORTAL USER GUIDE in the section Complete the PNP Profile.
+Procedures for choosing suitable supports and saving the PNP Profile settings in Educator Portal are in the Educator Portal USER Guide in the section titled Complete the PNP Profile.